HemantNegi/jquery.sumoselect/README.md

    - Easily extendable to allow developers to create new widgets

+**Update v1.1.0**

+	- Wraped all properties in a sumo object connected to native select element.

+	- Added standard add, remove, select, unselect, disable, eanble, unload etc. methods for better manipulation

+	- Instance of SumoSelect can be accessed from native reference of select element

+	- Added ```disabled = true``` to disable/ enable the control.

+	- Bug fixings..

 ##Requirements
 jQuery 1.8.3+ (It is always recommended to use the latest version of jQuery)